John McNeill (British Army officer)

-Major General Sir John Carstairs McNeill (28 March 1831 – 25 May 1904) was a senior British Army officer and Scottish recipient of the Victoria Cross (VC), the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Major-General Sir John Carstairs McNeill, (or M'Neill; 28 March 1831 – 25 May 1904) was a senior British Army officer and Scottish recipient of the Victoria Cross (VC), the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Life

 McNeill was the son of Anne Elizabeth McNeill née Carstairs, and Alexander McNeill (1791–1850), brother of Duncan McNeill, Lord Colonsay and Sir John McNeill.
 His brother was Alexander McNeill.
 He was educated at the University of St Andrews and Addiscombe Military Seminary.

 On 18 June 1850, he and Alexander survived the wreck of the Orion, in which their parents and two sisters lost their lives.

 McNeill entered the Bengal Army in December 1850 as an Ensign in the 12th Bengal Native Infantry.
 During the Indian Mutiny, he served at the siege and capture of Lucknow, after which he gained the brevet of major.
 In 1861 he transferred to the 107th Regiment of Foot (Bengal Light Infantry) – later The Royal Sussex Regiment.
 Shortly afterwards he travelled to New Zealand as a staff officer, and was promoted brevet lieutenant-colonel in March 1864.